Corporate Sound Immersions bio

-Dr. Nicholas Ng is a composer/performer and Music Director at St. Mary’s Catholic Church (South Brisbane).
+Dr. Nicholas Ng is a composer, performer and erhu instructor.
 An Australian National University PhD graduate and researcher of Chinese music, he plays traditional Chinese instruments – erhu, zhonghu and pipa (with occasional vocals) in traditional and non-traditional ways.

 His music is heard locally and internationally from concert halls and radio (ABC) to dance productions and art/museum installations.
-He has performed at venues such as Merkin Concert Hall (New York City) and ‘The Studio’, Sydney Opera House, has been commissioned by the Melbourne Symphony Orchestra and other ensembles and has curated various festivals.
+He has performed at venues such as Merkin Concert Hall (New York City) and ‘The Studio’, Sydney Opera House, has been commissioned by the Melbourne Symphony Orchestra and other ensembles and has curated various festivals, including the Encounters Festival.
 He also curated ‘Music in the Gardens’ – a Brisbane City Council initiative to bring healing through music to communities devastated by the 2011 Brisbane flood.

 He was a Research Fellow at the Queensland Conservatorium of Music from 2010-2013.